Trust & Compliance

 | Video or audio | Never | Not captured under any circumstances |

-| Data sent to Claudia servers | Never | All data remains on your device |
+| Workflow data sent to servers | Never | Recordings, screenshots, and exports stay on your device |

 Claudia can be used in healthcare workflows with the following conditions met: